About Intention Actions

 The conditional_operator_intention sample plugin illustrates the use of the following techniques:

-When launched, this plugin adds the Convert ternary operator if statement item to the Conditional Operator node in the Intentions List:
+When launched, the sample plugin adds the SDK: Convert ternary operator to if statement item to the SDK intentions group in the .

 Running the Plugin